openconfig/featureprofiles/feature/platform/transceiver/zr_fec_uncorrectable_frames_test/README.md

 This observable represents the number of uncorrectable FEC frames, measured as RS(544,514) equivalent frames, in a short interval.
-This is a post-FEC decoder errormetric.
+This is a post-FEC decoder error metric.

 ## Procedure